Analysis | Trump, who often portrayed liberal protesters as ‘thugs,’ is silent on violence among his supporters

 After thousands of mostly maskless Trump supporters descended upon the nation’s capital this past weekend to voice their lack of confidence in the victory of President-elect Joe Biden, the mainstream media and even the Republican Party, things became violent as night fell.

-The Post reported that at least four people were stabbed near a bar known as a gathering point for the Proud Boys, a male-chauvinist group known for its connection with white nationalism.
+The Washington Post reported that at least four people were stabbed near a bar known as a gathering point for the Proud Boys, a male-chauvinist group known for its connection with white nationalism.

 The agitators determined to find trouble were successful — and posturing quickly turned into punching, kicking and wrestling.Again and again, officers swarmed, pulling the instigators apart, firing chemical irritants and forming lines between the sides.
 At Harry’s Bar, an ambulance arrived, but the extent of injuries was unknown.Each time a fight was de-escalated, another soon began in a different part of town.